Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: A parametric view of two-step non-local methods for single-image denoising

 where $Y_i = \pi(y)_i$ and $\tilde{X}_i = \pi(\tilde{x})_i$.

-As long as the pilot $\tilde{x}$ is not too far from the ground truth image $x$, $\hat{x} = \phi_{\boldsymbol{\Theta}^\ast}(y)$ obtained through "internal adaptation" by minimizing (\ref{risk1x0}) may be closer to $x$ than the pilot itself (although there is no mathematical guarantee).
-In practice, all state-of-the-art two-step denoisers \cite{BM3D, nlbayes, nlridge} always observe a significant boost in performance using this technique compared to the estimate obtained during their first stage.
-However, counter-intuitively, repeating the process does not bring much improvement and tends on the contrary to severely degrade the image after a few iterations (see Fig. \ref{iterative_pilots}).
-Therefore, these methods stop directly after a single step of "internal adaptation".
+As long as the pilot $\tilde{x}$ is not too far from the true image $x$, $\hat{x} = \phi_{\boldsymbol{\Theta}^\ast}(y)$ obtained through ``internal adaptation'' by minimizing \eqref{risk1x0} may be closer to $x$ than the pilot itself (although there is no mathematical guarantee).
+In practice, all two-step denoisers \cite{BM3D, nlbayes, nlridge} always observe a significant boost in performance using this technique compared to the estimator obtained after the first stage.
+However, counter-intuitively, repeating the process does not bring much improvement and tends on the contrary to severely degrade the image after a few iterations as attested by Figure \ref{iterative_pilots}.
+Therefore, these methods stop directly after a single step of ``internal adaptation''.

-Based on this concept, we introduce below a generalized expression of (\ref{nonlocal}) to overcome the second stage limitation.
-Using a progressive optimization scheme, the proposed algorithm, when used with linear combinations of patches, enables to considerably improve the denoising performance, making it as competitive as WNNM \cite{WNNM}, the best unsupervised method to the best of our knowledge.
+In order to overcome the second stage limitation and boost performance beyond the second iteration, we introduce hereunder a generalized expression of \eqref{nonlocal}.
+Using a progressive optimization scheme, our algorithm, that only performs linear combinations of patches, enables to significantly improve the denoising performance at each iteration, making it as competitive as WNNM \cite{WNNM}, the best single-image method to the best of our knowledge (see Fig. \ref{speed}).